Peter Upton's |

 strange size really, between A4 and A5.
 The "green sheet" is the oldest, dating

 to 1976.
-There's a list of accessories on the back of the sheet running to C138,
+There's a list of accessories on the back of this sheet running to C138,

-and still including some lettered accessories, rosettes, EPNS cups, medals and
+and this still included some lettered accessories, rosettes, EPNS cups, medals

-plaques.
-The front offered the three new accessories of the period C139 Bench
+and plaques.
+The front offered the three new accessories of the period C139

-Set, C140 the Grandstand, and C141 the spectator set.
-It is also one of the few
+Bench Set, C140 the Grandstand, and C141 the spectator set.
+As with the Six of

-Subbuteo items to use the Warwick Park, Tunbridge Wells address.
-The "Stadium Series" sheet is a single-sided poster, and has the
+the Best sheet, this one featured the Warwick Park address.
+The "Stadium Series" sheet was a single-sided shop poster, and had the

 later Chiddingstone Causeway address.
 This advertised the new three tier Stadium